itsmichaelbtw/avatar-generator/README.md

 # Avatar Generator

-Using a simple `GET` request, an avatar in an SVG format will be generated based on criteria you provid.
-Simply provide a name, username or email address of who you want to display on the avatar
+Using a simple `GET` request, an avatar in an SVG format will be generated based on criteria you provide.
+Simply provide a name, username or email address of who you want to display on the avatar.

 ### How to use

-Either use the source code provided within your own project, or use the free url
+Either use the source code provided within your own project, or use the free url.

 [https://avatar.reflyui.cc/avatar.svg](https://avatar.reflyui.cc/avatar.svg)